-Data format: text, length 800.
+Data format: text, max len 800, lines 5.

 Mandatory, if applicable (i.e. Member States are required to provide the information if the relevant national objectives and targets have been set), and if the FIELD 1.1 has been filled.